 The Fund recognizes financial instruments at fair value upon initial recognition, plus transaction costs in the case of financial instruments measured at amortized cost.
 Regular way purchases and sales of financial assets are recognized at their trade date.
-The Fund's equity investments are designated as fair value through profit or loss upon initial recognition and are measured at fair value through profit or loss ("FVTPL").
-Derivative assets and liabilities are classified as held for trading and measured at fair value through profit or loss.
+The Fund's investments are designated as fair value through profit or loss upon initial recognition and are measured at fair value through profit or loss ("FVTPL").
+Derivative assets and liabilities are classified as held for trading and measured at FVTPL.
 The Fund's obligation for net assets attributable to holders of redeemable units is presented at the redemption amount.
 All other financial assets and liabilities are measured at amortized cost.
 Under this method, financial assets and liabilities reflect the amount required to be received or paid, discounted, when appropriate, at the contract's effective interest rate.

-Fair value and subsequent measurement of financial instruments

-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair value and subsequent measurement of financial instruments between market participants at the measurement date.
 The fair value of financial assets and liabilities traded in active markets are based on quoted market prices at the close of trading on the reporting date.
 The Fund uses the last traded market price for both financial assets and financial liabilities where the last traded price falls within that day's bid-ask spread.
 In circumstances where the last traded price is not within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.

-Unlisted securities are valued based on price quotations from recognized investment dealers, or failing that, their fair value is determined by the Manager on the basis of the latest reported information available.
+Unlisted securities are determined by the Manager on the basis of the latest reported information available.
 Fixed income securities, debentures and other debt instruments, including short-term investments, are valued at the quotation from recognized investment dealers.